wrightmk/solana-realtime-metrics/README.md

 - Token price data should not have been cached because theres a guard preventing the flow from making it there
 - marketCapData should have been cached for 5 mins not 1 min
+- refactor service cache guard into a util
+- fetchMarketCap try/catch should return an array not an object